 Soil and site:

 Beetroot prefers light, well-drained soil.
-Fresh manure application before sowing should be avoided, a dressing of old compost incorporated in early spring is very beneficial.
+Importantly, fresh manure application before sowing should be avoided but a dressing of old compost incorporated in early spring is very beneficial.

 Beetroot is one of the easiest vegetables to grow so even on heavy soil you can grow excellent beetroot, provided you have raised beds (to improve drainage).

 It is very important to remember that most beetroot seeds are clusters of more than one seed.
-This means if you sow one seed, you will have three to five seedlings germinating.
-These have to be thinned to one seedling soon after germination otherwise the beetroot will remain very small.
+Therefore, if you sow one seed, you will have three to five seedlings germinating.
+However, these have to be thinned to one seedling soon after germination otherwise the beetroot will remain very small.

 Many modern varieties have single seeds.
 If you want to buy these you have to look out for ‘monogerm’ varieties in seed catalogues.